openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `time`: OPTIONAL.
 Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date and time when the identity verification process took place.
 This time might deviate from (a potentially also present) `document/time` element since the latter represents the time when a certain evidence was checked whereas this element represents the time when the process was completed.
 Moreover, the overall verification process and evidence verification can be conducted by different parties (see `document/verifier`).
 Presence of this element might be required for certain trust frameworks.

 `verification_process`: OPTIONAL.
 Unique reference to the identity verification process as performed by the OP.
-Used for backtracing in case of disputes or audits.
+Used for identifying and retrieving details in case of disputes or audits.
 Presence of this element might be required for certain trust frameworks.

 Note: While `verification_process` refers to the identity verification process at the OP, the `txn` claim refers to a particular OpenID Connect transaction in which the OP provided the End-User's verified identity data towards an RP.